GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 In case you want to show the upload progress in the message cell, like it is shown in the Stream's native components, there is a couple of steps to go through:
 1. Implement an `UploadedAttachmentPostProcessor` and inject it in `ChatClientConfig`.
 This is needed to update the remote URL once the attachment is successfully uploaded.
 2. Create the custom attachment payload using `AnyAttachmentPayload(localFileURL:customPayload)` initializer and create the message instantly.
 3. Observe the `AttachmentUploadingState` in your custom view.
-The message is updated whenever the attachment progress changes, and each attachment has this data available in `attachment.uploadingState`.
+The message is updated whenever the attachment progress changes, and the progress can be read by the `attachment.uploadingState` property.

-Below is the full example on how to show the uploading progress in the message cell:
+Below is a full example on how to show the uploading progress in the message cell:

 ```swift
 // Step 1